omardotdev/aliucord/README.md

 ### Usage

-**Note**: You need Themer installed for this to work, You can install Themer by searching up the plugin in the `#plugins-list` channel.
+**Note**: You need Themer installed for this to work, You can install Themer by searching up the plugin in the `#plugins-list` channel and holding the message and then installing the plugin.

 ### Installing manually
 1. Download your preferred theme file from `themes/`